Noodles come in many types and sizes that are often high in carbs. Find out whether glass noodles are an exception that is keto-friendly.

 - Butternut noodles: 9.7 grams of net carbs

-Keep in mind that even with these examples, you may have to limit the amount you eat to stay in ketosis.
+Keep in mind that these noodles still contain decent amounts of carbohydrates.
+That means you may still need to limit how many grams you eat to stay in ketosis.

 How to avoid eating too many glass noodles on keto

 So if you absolutely want to eat glass noodles while staying in ketosis, you will have to keep your portions very small.

 Just preparing a big bowl of glass noodles with your favorite ingredients, herbs, and spices will not be a good idea if you want to follow a ketogenic diet.

 Some of the tips below can help you control your portions of glass noodles:

 - Before you start cooking, estimate how many grams of glass noodles you can eat

 - Weigh out this amount of glass noodles and put the remaining ones somewhere else

 - Don’t eat unlimited amounts of glass noodles while doing other things like watching a movie